 Develop a dedicated landing page with messaging tailored specifically to an influencer’s audience.
 Through that landing page entry point, you can track visits and conversions resulting from the influencer’s branded post.

 A conversion pixel is a tiny 1x1px image which is placed on the destination page linked to a sponsored social media post.
 Whenever a user reaches the destination page, the image loads counting as a visit.
-Conversion pixels are used exclusively in conjunction to paid social media campaigns, like Facebook Ads.
+Conversion pixels are used exclusively in conjunction with paid social media campaigns, like Facebook Ads.

 Start by adding up every expense that went into your influencer marketing campaign.